bueda/django-boilerplate/README.md

 #### <head>

 `title` - Text for the browser title bar.
 You can set a default here and append/prepend to it in sub-templates using `{{ super }}`.

 `site_css` - Primary CSS files for the site.
-By defaut, includes `media/css/reset.css` and `media/css/base.css`.
+By default, includes `media/css/reset.css` and `media/css/base.css`.

 `css` - Optional page-specific CSS - empty by default.
 Use this block if a page needs an extra CSS file or two, but doesn't want to wipe out the files already linked via the `site_css` block.

-`extra_head` - Any extra content for betwee the `<head>` tags.
+`extra_head` - Any extra content for between the `<head>` tags.

 #### <body>